BirdeeHub/ExampleKotlinPluginLoader/README.md

 or is it that im doing the managing from a singleton and not a classloader somehow?

+or is it somewhere in the api implementation I pass to the plugin?

 The parts of note are at the following locations:

 https://github.com/BirdeeHub/ExampleKotlinPluginLoader/blob/main/entryPoint/src/main/kotlin/examplepluginloader/main.kt